 In any case, using WPBakery with The7 gives you access to more than 100 modules.
 That’s a lot.
 And, inevitably, it creates duplicates.

-Either between the default modules of Visual Composer, those of Ultimate Addons for Visual Composer (an add-on of third party modules), or those created specifically by The7 (The7 Elements, in the tab by Dream-Theme on the screenshot below).
+Either between the default modules of WPBakery, those of Ultimate Addons for WPBakery (an add-on of third party modules), or those created specifically by The7 (The7 Elements, in the tab by Dream-Theme on the screenshot below).

 From a technical point of view, WPBakery can be used in two ways: as a back-end (on your administration interface) and/or as a front-end (on the visible interface of the site).